 Acceptable use of Commercial Boards

-In any case remember that Commercial Boards are not evaluated.
+Remember that Commercial Boards are not evaluated.
 They are not considered as your own work, but a necessary item for your work.

 Embedded processor boards